mikeyp/sendgrid_integration/README.txt

 2. Navigate to administer >> build >> modules and enable SendGrid Integration

 3. Configure your SendGrid Username and API-Key in admin/config/system/sendgrid

+#Optional

+If sending email fails with certain (pre-defined) response codes will email be added to Cron Queue for later delivery.
+You may want to configure Cron running period and when it is possible also add your drupal site to crontab, read more about cront at http://drupal.org/cron.